vexedmouse09/UDMCyberSecurity-Labs-MacBookCompatibility/index.md

 A comprehensive collection of installation and configuration guides for setting up cybersecurity virtual machines on Apple Silicon (M1/M2/M3) Macs using UTM.

 {: .warning }
 > **Warning:** The virtual machines in these guides contain intentional vulnerabilities.
-Always keep them isolated from production networks and the internet.## Available VM Guides
+Always keep them isolated from production networks and the internet.

 ## Purpose